microsoft/DirectXShaderCompiler/docs/SPIR-V.rst

 ``-fspv-extension=<extension>`` command-line option.
 Only extensions supplied via ``-fspv-extension=`` will be used.
 If that does not suffice, errors will be emitted explaining what additional extensions are required to translate what specific feature in the source code.
+If you want to allow all KHR extensions, you can use ``-fspv-extension=KHR``.

 Legalization, optimization, validation
 --------------------------------------